-The DIE offers a portfolio of third-party funded projects External cooperations involve continuing education that are financed by the Federal Ministry of Education providers, professional and supporting associations, and Research (BMBF) and the European Union as well as cooperating universities, and educational research through competitive funding from the German Research institutes of the Leibniz Association as well as internatio-Foundation (DFG) and Leibniz Association.
-The departnal partners.
-DIE research activities encompass a variety of topics and methods.
-The methods applied range from ments of both DIE sectors (Research and Infrastructure Sector) cooperate closely to further diversify the requalitative research, evaluation studies and small-samsearch portfolio as well as develop and test innovative ple comparative studies, to quantitative multi-level concepts and processes in practical settings. approaches, (quasi)experimental studies, longitudinal sections and intervention and implementation research.
+The DIE offers a portfolio of third-party funded projects that are financed by the Federal Ministry of Education and Research (BMBF) and the European Union as well as through competitive funding from the German Research Foundation (DFG) and Leibniz Association.
+The departments of both DIE sectors (Research and Infrastructure Sector) cooperate closely to further diversify the research portfolio as well as develop and test innovative concepts and processes in practical settings.